 The key to weight loss is a negative calorie balance.

 I know this seems like a simple concept, but many cannot accomplish this simple task.
 If you want to lose weight, you must create a deficit of calories.
-It is this simple, if you eat too many calories, you will lose weight, and if you eat too few, you will lose weight.
+It is this simple if you eat too many calories, you will lose weight, and if you eat too few, you will lose weight.
 Despite what many have said: “I eat nothing and continue to gain weight,” the law of physics still exists.
-You can’t make something from nothing so without a calorie excess; there is no way to absorb weight by osmosis.
+You can’t make something from anything, so without a calorie excess, there is no way to absorb weight by osmosis.

 In today’s society, there is an endless stream of quick fixes and fad diets that will tell you that their plan will help you lose weight.
 Put your wallet away and save you many.
 Do not invest your money in their bogus claims.
 If you need to know why you are gaining weight, the answer is a simple math equation and a look at your dietary habits.
 As soon as you understand this formula, you will not need to buy another product from the multi-billion dollar diet industry.